shl0mo/UserStory_Maker/README.md

 <tr>
 <td>
-US02-FT01
+US03-FT01
 </td>
 <td>
-Implementar a página de detalhes do evento
+Implementar a interface estática do dashboard do Organizador
 </td>
 <td>
 <a href="https://github.com/gaspar51">gaspar51</a>